Our Enrolment FAQs can help with any questions you may have about enrolment in Arts programs.

 See our Study Handbook, which explains the types of Enrolment Errors you may receive and what to do in each case.

-- Do I need to complete ARTS 1007 The Enquiring Mind: Freedom and Media?
+- Do I need to complete ARTS 1007 The Enquiring Mind?

-All students who commenced degrees from 2014 onwards must complete this course in semester 1 or 2 of their first year, except those who gain entry into a few specific double degrees where an exemption is granted.
+All students must complete this course in semester 1 or 2 of their first year, except those who gain entry into a few specific double degrees where an exemption is granted.
 Refer to the study plan relevant to you for clarification.

 Students who have transferred into a new program with a prior tertiary record may also be eligible for exemption from ARTS 1007.
 Please consult the Faculty office for advice.